 This is a reprint of the original article, published July 2, 2018 by Hydromag, a leading hydroculture and horticulture publication in the UK.
-Please note that US customers can buy online or over the phone.
-Canadian customers can call us direct for a shipping quote.
-If you live in the UK or the European Union, you can contact firstname.lastname@example.org to find the nearest dealer.
-We are actively seeking stocking level distributors (orders of one pallet or more) for other areas, including Australia.You can view the original article here.
+Solacure products are available in the US, Canada, Mexico, the UK and the European Union, and we are seeking distributors for Australia and other countries.You can view the original article here.

 Pig farmers, violin makers and cannabis cultivators make for unlikely bedfellows; Solacure binds them all together, producing ultraviolet lighting across these industries and many more besides.